The Caregiver Law, under Wis. Stat. § 50.065 requires regulated facilities/entities to complete two types of caregiver background checks.

 Licensee Applicants/License Holder Background Checks

-These background checks are completed by the DQA on all new and/or existing license applicants/license holders, some principal officers and non-client residents of DQA-regulated facilities/entities.
+These background, also know as Entity Background Checks, are completed by the DQA on all new and/or existing license applicants/license holders, some principal officers and non-client residents of DQA-regulated facilities/entities.
 See list of DQA-regulated facilities/entities.

 "License" in this context also applies to registrations, certifications and approvals.

-- New Applicant Background Check Process – DQA must complete a caregiver background check on the license applicant/legal representative prior to the approval of any new license, certification or registration of a DQA regulated facility.
+- New Applicant Background Check Process – DQA must complete a Entity Background Check on the license applicant/legal representative prior to the approval of any new license, certification or registration of a DQA regulated facility.

 This includes existing license holders who are applying for a new license, certificate or registration.

-- Existing Renewal Background Check Process for Existing License Holders – DQA must complete a caregiver background check on all existing license holders/legal representatives every four years.
+- Background Check Renewal Process for Existing License Holders – DQA must complete an Entity Background Check on all existing license holders/legal representatives every four years.

 Findings, Convictions and Limitations